Systemic therapy is a term used to describe treating cancer with medications.

 Goals of Chemotherapy

 Immunotherapy is a type of cancer treatment that boosts the body’s natural defences against cancer.
 There are different types of immunotherapy treatments that work in different ways.
 Checkpoint inhibitors are a type of immunotherapy that engage the immune system to attack and kill cancer cells.

 Immunotherapy works better for some cancers than others.
-In the last few decades, this has become a more important form of cancer treatment and can be used alone or along with other treatments such as chemotherapy, surgery and radiation.
+In the last few decades, this has become a more important form of cancer treatment and can be used alone or along with other treatments such as chemotherapy, surgery and radiation..

 Hormones are natural substances or chemicals in your body.
 Some types of cancer use these hormones to help them grow.
 Hormone therapies are drugs that stop certain hormones from being made, or from being active in the body.
 Stopping the hormones can stop the cancer cells from growing.
 These drugs may be taken by mouth or in a needle.